MiSArch/experiment-executor-frontend/assets/ChaosToolkitEditor.md

 # 💥 ChaosToolkit Failure Configuration

-The **Chaos Toolkit** is a powerful, extensible tool for defining and executing chaos experiments in cloud-native systems.
+The **ChaosToolkit** is a powerful, extensible tool for defining and executing chaos experiments in cloud-native systems.
 It allows you to inject failures, observe system behavior, and validate resiliency through declarative experiments written.
-> ⚠️ In this editor, **only JSON no YAML** is supported.
+> ⚠️ In this editor, **only JSON** and **no YAML** is supported.

-This interface lets you configure and run chaos experiments using Chaos Toolkit, with optional pauses, probes, and steady-state hypotheses.
+This interface lets you configure chaos experiments using ChaosToolkit, with optional pauses, probes, and steady-state hypotheses.

-> 📘 For full details, refer to the [Chaos Toolkit documentation](https://chaostoolkit.org).
+For full details, refer to the [📚 ChaosToolkit documentation](https://chaostoolkit.org).

 ---